jacob-nelson/NgD3/README.md

 - data: the data to be plotted in Bar Chart. must be an array of objects.
 - xAxis: key/value from data to be considered to plot xAxis of the graph
 - yAxis: key/value from data to be considered to plot yAxis of the graph
 - options: An object which holds other options.
-Currently only width is supported. height of the graph will be proportional to width.
+Currently only width and label texts are supported. height of the graph will be proportional to width.

-`    chartOptions = {
+`chartOptions = {
-      width: '700'
+  'width': '700',
+  'label': {
+    'x': 'letter',
+    'y': 'frequency'
+  }
 }`